Example of burn spots a common electroplating issue

 4. Burning or Rough Deposits

-The plating looks burnt or has a rough, uneven texture.
+Problem: The plating appears burnt or has a rough, uneven texture.

 Causes:

-• Excessive Current Density: Too much current can cause the metal to deposit too quickly, leading to burning.
+• Excessive Current Density: Too much current causes rapid metal deposition, leading to burning.

-• High Bath Temperature: Overheating can also cause rapid deposition.
+• High Bath Temperature: Overheating accelerates deposition and may cause defects.

 Solutions: